 When we’re choosing a property, response time is a close second to cleanliness.
 Nothing is worse than trying to book a property and having to wait 24+ hours for a decision from a host if you can stay at their property.

 Airbnb knows this and gives feedback scores to all hosts.
-You want to be perfect in your response time since this can impact reviews.
+You want to strive for perfection in your response time since this can impact reviews.

 The questions often revolve around booking times, so make sure your calendar is accurate.